Juana Maria

-Juana Maria (died October 19, 1853), better known to history as the Lone Woman of San Nicolas Island (her Native American name is unknown), was a Native Californian woman who was the last surviving member of her tribe, the Nicoleño.
+Juana Maria (died October 19, 1853), better known to history as the Lone Woman of San Nicolas Island (her birth name is unknown), was the last surviving member of her tribe, the Nicoleño.
 She lived alone on San Nicolas Island off the coast of Alta California from 1835 until her removal from the island in 1853.
 Scott O'Dell's award-winning children's novel Island of the Blue Dolphins (1960) was inspired by her story.
 She was the last native speaker of the Nicoleño language.

 Background

-The Channel Islands have long been inhabited by humans, with Indigenous civilization first occurring 10,000 years ago or earlier.
+The Channel Islands have long been inhabited by humans, with Indigenous inhabitation first occurring 10,000 years ago or earlier.
 At the time of European contact, two distinct ethnic groups lived on the archipelago: the Chumash lived on the Northern Channel Islands and the Tongva on the Southern Islands.
 Juana Maria's tribe, the Nicoleño, were believed to be closely related to the Tongva.
 In the early 1540s, Spanish (Portuguese by nationality, in the service of Spain) conquistador Juan Rodríguez Cabrillo explored the California coast, claiming it on behalf of Spain.

 San Nicolas is the most remote of the Southern Channel Islands (shown in light green).
 Semi-arid and largely barren, it is located 60 mi from the mainland coast.